-FST 208 FIRE COMMAND 2D®
+FST 208 FIRE COMMAND 2D

 Prerequisite: Must be employed as a first responder or instructor approval.
-Must have successfully completed FST 197.
+Must have successfully completed FST197 Fire Command 2A and FST 162 IS-300

 This course includes principles of disaster planning and management, fire service emergency plans, emergency operations centers, case studies of various natural and man made disasters, and roles of local, state and federal OES and emergency management agencies, discussion of multi-hazard planning techniques, ICS and SEMS concepts, and principles of exercising emergency management staff.
-This course is repeatable.
 This course may be offered as Pass/ No Pass.

-FST 211 SIMULATOR TRAINING®
+FST 211 SIMULATOR TRAINING